gcapes/swc-pr-tutorial/_episodes/01-git-collaboration.md

 and making a PR.
 This way you can be sure that your intended changes render correctly.

 The lesson web sites are built using Jekyll, so you'll need to [install Jekyll] to build the site locally.

 Once you have made your changes, run `jekyll serve` from the root directory of the lesson repository.

+> *Depending on your operating system and installations, you might need*
+> *to run a longer command:* `bundle exec jekyll serve --baseurl ''`
+> *to get everything working.*

+Once you have made your changes, run `jekyll serve` from the root directory of the lesson repository.
 The site will be built locally and can be viewed at <http://127.0.0.1:4000>.